-- First Time Seasoning: Season your smoker cooker with this oil process.
+Season your smoker cooker with this oil process.
 Spray cooking area with vegetable oil or PAM (walls, doors, grates, - everything inside the smoker cooker).
-Fire-up your smoker cooker (step 2 and 3) - pre cook in it by letting the oil sizzle and sear and pre grill for about 35 to 45 minutes or longer.
-Follow with spray misting water as described in step 4.
+Fire-up your smoker cooker (next two following sections) - pre cook in it by letting the oil sizzle and sear and pre grill for about 35 to 45 minutes or longer.
+Follow with spray misting water as described in "Clean Before Cooking" section.

-- Clean Before Cooking: If you did not clean your smoker cooker after the last cooking, do so now with the Steam Cleaning Process (step #3).
+If you did not clean your smoker cooker after the last cooking, do so now with the Steam Cleaning Process (see above).
 If you already cleaned your smoker cooker we recommend a quick misting to clean off any dust.
 After the grill is hot, spray a little water inside to clean off any dust.

 Stainless steel version of a wire brush for cleaning cooking racks and a scraping tool for scraping down drip pan.
 Do These Things And You Will Have The Best BBQ In The World.
 We Guarantee It!

 Lang BBQ Cooking App

 For a mobile guide on smoker cooking time and temperatures and stick burner wood charts check out our FREE cooking app